 Field Finds

 [Editor’s note: Field Finds is a regular feature of Field Educator.
 These concise literature reviews provide information and guidance to field educators and field instructors.
-Each review concludes with three discussion questions as inspiration for further thought on the subject matter.]
+Each review concludes with three discussion questions as inspiration for further thought on the subject matter.
+This Field Finds is a reprint from Spring 2023.]

 Read more…